microsoft/windows-containers-demos/django-poll-app/README.md

 ```

 ## Create Azure AKS Cluster
-Below script creates AKS and add window's node pool that enables Cluster Autoscaling, Cluster Auto-Upgrade, Azure Monitor, Calico as a network Policy, Application Gateway to be used as the ingress of AKS cluster.
+Below script creates AKS and adds windows node pool that enables Cluster Autoscaling, Cluster Auto-Upgrade, Azure Monitor, Calico as a network Policy, Application Gateway to be used as the ingress of AKS cluster.

 _D:\windows-containers-demos\django-poll-app\scripts\powershell-scripts\create-aks.ps1_